Limnerslease: The Artists' Home

 In 1889, seeking a winter retreat from their Holland Park house and studio and wishing to escape the smogs of London that caused George's bad health, G F and Mary Watts stayed with friends in Compton.
 They quickly decided that this picturesque village nestled in the Surrey hills would make the ideal location for their own autumn/winter residence.

 The Wattses' home and studios, Limnerslease, was designed by the great Arts & Crafts architect Sir Ernest George and was completed in 1891.
 On Saturday 18 July, the Wattses took possession.
-The 'little house', as they called Limnerslease, grew into a source of inspiration and a place of great productivity and tranquility for them both.
+The 'little house', as they called Limnerslease, grew into a source of inspiration and a place of great productivity and tranquillity for them both.

 Mary notes in her diary: